jiyinyiyong/banyan/readme.md

 <script src="require.js" entry="main.js" defer></script>
 ```

+There's a `require.solve` method for parsing a relative path to an obsolute one.
+And a `require.map.aliasName = "http://url"` method for wirting an alias name.

 Banyan only works in Chrome for I modified `prototype`.
 The code is not rubost.
 Only `js` and `json` files can be recoginized.
 Files with other extension name are only texts.